City BuddyCityBuddy

 Centro comercialBusiness CenterRestaurantFoodPunto de interés

 Datos rápidos: A hint of sea-salt in the air mixes with the aroma of frying fish as sleek glass facades reflect boats and public sculptures, creating a lively promenade for evening strolls.
-Inside former shipyard buildings you'll find trendy galleries, design shops and acclaimed restaurants, so you can hop from street art to fine dining without leaving the waterfront.
+Inside former shipyard buildings you will find trendy galleries, design shops and acclaimed restaurants, so you can hop from street art to fine dining without leaving the waterfront.

 Destacados: Renzo Piano's glass-walled museum, completed in 2012, tilts like a sail over the quay and houses big-name works by Jeff Koons and Damien Hirst that mirror the water on sunny afternoons.
 Come June, office workers in suits and teenagers crowd the wooden piers to take bracing swims after 5 PM, with the sun still high after 11 PM and the air filled with the scent of fresh reker, lemon, and diesel from the moored wooden boats.